-This Official Statement is not to be construed as a contract or agreement between the Participants and the purchasers or owners of any of the Certificates.
+This Official Statement is not to be construed as a contract or agreement between the Participant and the purchasers or owners of any of the Certificates.
 This Official Statement speaks only as of its date, and the information contained herein is subject to change.
-Neither the County nor the Participants have entered into any contractual arrangement to provide information on a continuing basis to investors or any other party.
+Neither the County nor the Participant has entered into any contractual arrangement to provide information on a continuing basis to investors or any other party.
 Any statements made in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended merely as opinions and not as representations of fact.
-The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Participants since the date hereof.
-The delivery of this Official Statement has been duly authorized by the Participants.
-[THIS PAGE INTENTIONALLY LEFT BLANK]
+The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Participant since the date hereof.
+The delivery of this Official Statement has been duly authorized by the Participant.